POSITIVE DIAGNOSIS ON CAMPUS

 If a student, faculty, or staff faculty member is exposed to a positive case of COVID-19 the following protocol is required:

-- Exposure is identified as contact closer than 6-feet for more than 15 minutes
+Exposure is identified as contact closer than 6-feet of the positive case while indoors, without a mask, for more than 15 minutes.
+Until further notice, exposure will be considered for vaccinated and unvaccinated.

-- All students should contact the Nurse Lisa Morin-Plante who will inform the necessary parties
+All students should contact Nurse Lisa Morin-Plante who will inform the necessary parties.

 In the event of a positive diagnosis on campus, St. Mary’s is committed to supporting a contact tracing process as quickly and efficiently as possible.

 St. Mary's commits to notifying the community of any COVID positive cases on campus when the school year begins.
-The two-tier communication will first be contacting any individual who is considered a direct contact.
-The second will be notifying the community of the positive case.
+The communication protocol will first be contacting any individual who is considered a direct contact.
+The second will be updating the community through the Care for All 2.0 Monthly Report via email.
 NO IDENTITIES OF COVID-19 POSITIVE INDIVIDUALS WILL BE SHARED AT ANYTIME.

 Feel Sick?
 Stay Home.